Symptom: You have heard of the no backswing golf swing drill but don’t know how to do it. You wonder if using a no backswing swing could help.

 You sometimes lose your balance, and your backswing goes too long or past parallel.
 Your playing companions call you “Happy Feet” as your feet slip and your ball slices off to the right yet again…

-The No Backswing Golf Swing Gives You Perfect Downswing Position
+The Truth is the No Backswing Golf Swing Gives You Perfect Downswing Position

 Justin Thomas shows us how to execute the no backswing swing as he warms up for this golf clinic.
 He does this warmup drill several times between 0:23 and 1:10.
 Have a look.

-The hope is that once you realize the right downswing position from no backswing drill, you will alter your full swing to get back to this perfect position.
+The hope is that once you realize the right downswing position from no backswing golf swing drill, you will alter your full swing to get back to this perfect position.

 Did you like this simple tip?
-Then tell your friends — Like, Tweet, Email, +1 by clicking a colorful button below!
+Then tell your friends — Like, Tweet, Pin, or Email by clicking a colorful button below!

 Copyright 2020 – present, GolfTipReviews.com, All Rights Reserved.